CodingElec/Coding-Challenge-DesInter/README.md

 ```bash
 $ npm install
 ```
+For the project to run successfully,

 This project uses MongoDB; you must create a .env file with MONGODB_URI='INSERT your connection URI here.'

-For the project to run successfully, the setup will create two collections, users and unique digits, on your DB.
+The setup will create two collections, users and unique digits, on your DB.

+You can check the API documentation in http://localhost:3000/api#/ (WIP)

 ## Compile and run the project